 The Old Station Tearooms is, as its name suggests, a former railway station.
 Located near Burley, you can enjoy a scenic walk or cycle along the disused railway line to work up an appetite before stopping at the tearooms for breakfast, lunch or a cream tea.

 Enjoy a delicious brunch, lunch, cream tea or just coffee & cake at The Cider Pantry in Burley.
 All food is freshly made and they use fantastic local ingredients where possible!
-And while you're there you could pop into New Forest Cider and pick up some amazing local cider.
+And while you're there you could pop into the New Forest Cider shop and pick up some amazing local cider.

 You will find tea rooms alongside some of the garden centres in the area including the Potting Shed Tea Rooms, near New Milton and in the popular towns and villages of Brockenhurst, Lymington and Lyndhurst.